AG: Combination of factors led to shootout that left Greenland police chief dead

 According to findings released Friday by New Hampshire Attorney General Michael Delaney, there was nothing that could be classified as a primary cause, only a series of unfortunate circumstances and choices that together led to tragedy as a drug task force attempted to execute a search warrant the evening of April 12.

-There were many issues found by the committee Delaney appointed to investigate the shootout.
-The committee's critiques of the operation included inadequate planning, questionable timing and a lack of clear and written policies for drug task forces to follow.
+The committee's critiques of the operation included inadequate planning, questionable timing and a lack of clear and written policies for such drug task forces to follow.

 The five-member committee included a veteran law enforcement official and an attorney appointed last year as a representative to the state's judiciary on the state Police Standards and Training Council.
 Their six-month investigation concluded last week when they submitted a lengthy review and list of recommendations to Delaney.